doobidoo/iMacBrightness/Readme.md

 - Fan control might need mbpfan package
 - Initial brightness is set to 70%
 - The script maintains a configuration file at `~/.config/imacdisplay.conf`
+- Optional: install [imac_idle.py](imac_idle.md) to turn off the backlight when idle and turn it back on by keystroke.

 ## Troubleshooting